-Any crystallised funds can be paid as a tax-free lump sum or designated to a beneficiary flexi-access drawdown plan or beneficiary annuity within two years of the scheme administrator being aware of your death, otherwise they will be taxed at the beneficiary's marginal rate of income tax.
+Any crystallised funds can be paid as a tax-free lump sum within two years of the scheme administrator being aware of your death, otherwise they will be taxed at the beneficiary's marginal rate of income tax.
+Alternatively, they can be designated to a beneficiary flexi-access drawdown plan or beneficiary annuity at any time, tax free.